Reminding you How to Become a Better Offensive Player

 There are four keys to an elite on-court awareness :

 Learn how to be in the game mentally 100% of the time.
-The big part of this plays conditioning.
+A big part of this plays conditioning.
 Players that do not get tired are more likely not to make errors.

 But not at all costs.
 If you are a guard, sometimes it is better to sprint back on defense and prevent transition plays.